Byteceps/HW_10/README.md

 In this assignment Deme is the population of genetic ...

-## Constructor and Destructor *Cole Nemec*
+## Constructor and Destructor *Cole Nemec & Taylor Blair*
-The constructor for a Deme checks that the passed mutation rate is within the valid range from 0 to 1, then sets the object's mut_rate and populates its population (`pop_`) with Chromosomes based upon the passed Cities pointer, up to the passed population size (`pop_size`).
+The constructor for a Deme checks that the passed mutation rate is within the valid range from 0 to 1, then sets the object's `mut_rate` and populates its population (`pop_`) with Chromosomes based upon the passed Cities pointer, up to the passed population size (`pop_size`).
 The destructor for a Deme `clear()`s the `pop_` vector, and then performs `swap()` upon a newly-created vector of the same type as `pop_` with the `pop_` vector, swapping the now-empty `pop_` with a vector that has no space allocated to it, effectively freeing the space previously taken by `pop_` when it was in use.